 Generally speaking, kittens at Week 10 indeed have a big appetite but it's worth noting that their stomach remains limited.
 That is why "how many times kittens should be fed in a day?" is as important as "how much should a 10-week-old kitten eat?".

-For most of the time, at 10 weeks, kittens need to be fed small portions of food around 4 times a day.
-Depending on your situation, you could prepare the food on your own but buying commercial cat food is a popular option these kinds of days.
+Most of the time, at 10 weeks, kittens need to be fed small portions of food around 4 times a day.
+Depending on your situation, you could prepare the food on your own but buying commercial cat food is a popular option for these kinds of days.
 To make sure that your furball gets what it needs, always prioritize kitten-specific products.
 Compared to food for adult cats, kitten food contains more nutrients which prove vital to the proper development of kittens.
 It's fine to give your kitten cat food labeled as "for all life stages".